What is the PSU WB Mentor Program?

 The PSU WB Mentor Program is an opportunity for a student to connect with a professional in one's related field to obtain professional advice and insight into the world-of-work on a more personal level.

-Mentors who participate are PSU alumni and community members who have a passion for helping young professionals.
+Mentors who participate are PSU alumni and/or community members who have a passion for helping young professionals.
 The goal of the program is to bridge the gap between collegiate and professional experiences with an emphasis on nurturing soft skills.

 - Define career goals

 - Have a meaningful impact on your mentor

 - Obtain tips on interviewing and job search strategies